Vinodh-Machireddy/ml/Mlops-Notes.md

 Prometheus has its own web interface to show metrics.
 It also integrates with tools like Grafana to create beautiful dashboards for better analysis.

 ### How Prometheus Works:
 Prometheus finds targets using Service Discovery or a configuration file.
 It pulls metrics from these targets at regular intervals.
 The metrics are stored in the Time-Series Database (TSDB).
 You can query these metrics using PromQL, a query language.
 If something goes wrong, Alertmanager sends out notifications.
 You can view metrics and create dashboards using the Prometheus Web UI or Grafana.

-### Monitoring starts when ALL 3 are present:
+## Monitoring starts when ALL 3 are present:
+KServe internally uses Knative and Istio.
+Prometheus detects it → starts scraping metrics → monitoring starts. we no need to manually start monitoring.
 1. Prometheus (kube-prometheus-stack) is installed and running
 2. ServiceMonitor created
 3. Application exposes /metrics endpoint
+4. Model pod running

-### How to confirm monitoring is started (100% proof)
+## How to confirm monitoring is started (100% proof)
 Go to Prometheus UI:  http://localhost:9090/targets
 If you see:
 ```model-service      UP
 mlflow-service     UP
 kubeflow-service   UP
 ```

-Monitoring starts automatically as soon as:

-KServe pod is running and /metrics endpoint is available , KServe internally uses Knative and Istio.
-Prometheus detects it → starts scraping metrics → monitoring starts. we no need to manually start monitoring.
+## Interview Questions
 How do you design ML monitoring architecture?
 How do you monitor model performance in production?
 How do you implement alerting strategy?
 How do you monitor KServe serving metrics?
 Differentiating "System" vs. "Model" Metrics

-## 3 strong ML monitoring architectures
+## ML monitoring architectures
 1️⃣ Prometheus-Based Native Kubernetes Monitoring Architecture (Best for production-ready systems, This is the most traditional and stable approach.)

 ```Tools Used: Prometheus, Grafana, KServe, kube-state-metrics, node-exporter, Alertmanager```